Medical Cannabis in Louisiana

 Who qualifies for Medical Cannabis?

-Currently for Louisiana residents only, the qualifying medical conditions which Medical Cannabis can legally treat are:
+Currently for Louisiana residents only, the qualifying debilitating medical conditions include:

 I Have Chronic Pain.
 Am I qualified to be on Medical Cannabis?